Shanmuk4622/GitText/info.md

 4. git branch  (checking branch)
 5. git branch -M main   (changing branch to main)
-6. git push origin main , But before that make sure your files are upto date
+6. git push origin main , But before that make sure your files are upto date "first time you use git pust -u origin main from next time on wards you can use git push"
+=> to do both add and commit in sigle time "git commit -am <messsage>" bot only if new fime not creeated anlways checkk status by "git status"

+# Branch Commands
+branches are used in different ways, it is very useful features, more people can modify code simultaneously and can combined together.

+git branch (to check breanch)
+git branch -M main (to rename branch to main)<cumpulsury>
+git checkout <-branch name-> (navigate t0 another branch) git checkout -b <-new branch name -> (create new branch ) git branch -d <-branch name-> (to delete branch)